Top 10 Online Transcription Jobs in Kenya

 I realized that online transcription jobs are not handed out willy-nilly.

 I was online a lot; I found job postings on forums and groups for transcribers.
-Some of them were good opportunities to get started with the work, and at least one led me to an ongoing position from which I am currently enjoying a steady paycheck!
+Some were good opportunities to get started with the work, and at least one led me to an ongoing position from which I am currently enjoying a steady paycheck!

 I wanted to give back, so I wrote this article on Transcription and how to go about it.